ksu-is/Flashcard_program/Project_Roadmap.md

 -[ X] check for best way to import code for study mode and quiz

--[  ] add in true or false component to the code
+-[ X ] add in true or false component to the code

--[  ] add in skelaton for the true or false quiz
+-[ X ] add in skelaton for the true or false quiz

--[  ] add rest of code and test it
+-[ X ] add rest of code and test it

+-[ ] add in way to access other programs without restarting it